DHCJS/birthdayInvitation/README.md

 # Birthday Invitation

-The Second Scrimba Project I Created & Deployed on Netlify
+The Second Scrimba Project I Created.
+Learned how to use hover on the display, centering text and picture using flex and align.
+You can look at the project on [Netlify](https://storied-dodol-0e803a.netlify.app/).

 ## Lessons Learned